Cherreads

 Again.

-Now Ikade paced the room, quietly speaking into her phone.
+Now Ikade paced the room, speaking quietly into her phone.
 Nearby, Sienna typed away on her laptop, seated beside the first version of herself.
-She reached into a bag of chips, popping a few into her mouth and kept working.
+She reached into a bag of chips, popped a few into her mouth, and kept working.

 Again.